-The term 'Russell 2000 Index' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Russell 2000 Index' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Russell 2000 Index represents a British-based American stock market index which measures the actual price performance of around 2,000 small cap companies located in the United States.
 It is actually a portion of the far larger capitalized Russell 3000 Index, comprised of the 3,000 largest American stocks.
 The Russell 2000 still equates to the major benchmark for the United States’ based small cap stocks today.

 The way these two indices work is that the complete index is the Russell 3000.
 The lower capitalized 2,000 stocks in this 3000 Index are the ones comprising the Russell 2000 Index itself.
 FTSE Russell is the subsidiary company of the world renowned London Stock Exchange Group, based in the United Kingdom, which created and maintains the popular benchmarking index.

 Without a doubt or real rival, the Russell 2000 Index proves to be the most frequently relied upon benchmark for the various families of mutual funds that present themselves in their prospectuses as small cap funds.
 Conversely, with large cap stock-based mutual funds, they rely on the S&P 500 index.
 It means that this Russell 2000 is easily the most frequently and universally referenced measurement for the aggregate performance in the mid cap to small cap company space and their corporate stock prices.
 Though it is the bottom 2,000 issues in the Russell 3000 Index, the market capitalization weighting of the 2,000 bottom stocks only turns out to be a mere eight percent of the overall market cap within the all around Russell 3000 Index.